MatiasFrutos/DevProject-Starter-Generator/README.md

 5. Creates the final project folder.
 ```

+---

-## Dynamic tokens
+## 🧬 Dynamic template tokens

-Templates can use tokens that are replaced during generation.
+Templates can use dynamic tokens that are automatically replaced during generation.

 ```txt
 __PROJECT_NAME__   -> generated project name